Yanrishatum/HXExtractor/API.md

 `openInput(path:String, ?index:Int):Int`
 Opens a file at `path` and returns it's index.
 If `index` specified (default = -1), file will be loaded at that index, otherwise index will be assigned automatically.
-If file cannot be opened, error is printed and returned index = -1.
+If file cannot be opened, error is thrown. // TODO: Make it specific error...
+If `hxe_allow_absolute_path` compilation flag wasn't set `path` does not allowed to go outside working directory.

 `closeInput(index:Int):Void`
 Closes active file at `index`.